 A leaked draft report on Park View Educational Trust from the Education Funding Agency says some parts of the school curriculum are "restricted to a conservative Islamic perspective".

 It found that girls and boys had been segregated in some classes.

-The trust has strongly disputed allegations of extremism.'Not welcoming'
+The trust has strongly disputed allegations of extremism.